wentallout/cult-hunter/README.md

 - `DODGE` bar (to replace SHIELD): character will automatically dodge when this bar isn't 0.
 - `STRESS` bar: cult members can cast psychological attacks on player that cause debuff (slow, stun, inaccuracy, damage reduction) when it reach below 0.

- ### My Simplified Combat Mechanics

-- `ENDER`: ender is a unique mechanic in Cult Hunter, after the end of a long combo, you can press `Q` or `E` to launch a devasting explosive attack.
-Some characters have AoE `ENDER`, some have single target `ENDER`, some even have unique `ENDER` mechanics (stacks, debuffs)

-Most complete combos are just:
-- `LEFT MOUSE` x2, x3, x4, x5 then end the combo with an `ENDER` using `Q` or `E`
-- `FINISHER`: certain enemies don't die until you do a special finishing move on them, complete this will replenish your HP.

 ## Controls